Hornets Assign Vernon Carey Jr. and JT Thor to Greensboro Swarm | Charlotte Hornets

 Carey joins the Swarm after appearing in one game for the Hornets this season, totaling one rebound in one minute.
 Thor heads to Greensboro after seeing two minutes of action in two games with Charlotte.

-This is the first assignment to the G League of the 2021-22 season for Carey and Thor.
+This is the second assignment to the G League of the 2021-22 season for Carey and Thor.
+The Swarm will open the season in Greensboro with a back-to-back against the Birmingham Squadron on November 5 and 6 at the Fieldhouse.

 NEXT UP: